bioexcel/cwl-engine-guide/docs/full_cwl_implementation/toil.md

 Toil is supported on linux and OSX systems (we have not tested it on windows, nor is this mentioned in the documentation).

-Toil-cwl-runner will use toil to execute a CWL workflow and run it on the local machines - this is perhaps suitable for development and testing of workflows, but not for production workflows.
+`toil-cwl-runner` will use toil to execute a CWL workflow and run it on the local machines - this is perhaps suitable for development and testing of workflows, but not for production workflows.
 It can use docker or singularity (still experimental support, but more suitable for HPC environments) for running containers.

 ### Cluster